Only for students enrolled as master student Biomedical Sciences!

-Lectures and hands-on workshops, live demonstrations, a tour of the animal facilities and a practical assignment in groups.
+Live presentations or digital lectures by Teams, video presentations and hands-on workshops, a real or virtual tour of the animal facilities and a practical assignment in groups.

-The course is concluded with a written exam (essay questions and multiple-choice questions).
-The practical assignment is assessed during group sessions and a plenary presentation.
+The course is concluded with a digital exam (essay questions using Remindo).
+The practical assignment is assessed during group sessions and a plenary presentation in a class room or during a video conference.
 The grades for the written exam and the practical assignment will be combined for the final grade in a ratio of 70/30.
 A certificate is only issued when the written exam result is 6 or higher and the combined result is 6 or higher.

 Students may take the course once per academic year with an exam at the end of the course and, if necessary, one re-exam on the exam day of the following course.
 If the student fails the re-exam, the student is advised to follow the course again before retaking the exam.
 Only resit exam registrations made via DOO (via email@example.com) will be accepted.
 The deadline is 10 working days before the start of the scheduled Laboratory Animal Science course.

 The exam dates can be found on the schedule website.

 L.F.M. van Zutphen, V. Baumans, A.C.
 Beijnen – Handboek Proefdierkunde.
 Elsevier gezondheidszorg (5e druk) (English course)

 L.F.M. van Zutphen, V. Baumans, A.C.
 Beijnen – Principles of Laboratory Animal Science.
 Elsevier Ltd (Revised edition, 2001) (English course)